ihmeuw-scicomp/jobmon/docsource/developers_guide/deployments-brief.rst

 There are two places that WAIT_TIMEOUT is configured.
 One is as a global variable, which can be set by:
 ``SET GLOBAL wait_timeout=600;``

-There is a different timeout for X. The effect is X still believes that the database session is active, but the database server has closed the connection.
-The symptom is "MySQL has gone away" errors in the server.

 Using mysqldump to copy a database
 **********************************